Technology

 The largest MPVs are nothing more than commercial vans adapted to become people carriers by adding windows and additional seats.
 But don't discount them just because of this - vans are built to carry as much as possible at low cost, after all.

 Full-sized van-based MPVs are among the most practical cars you can buy in terms of sheer passenger and luggage space, with some models offering room for up to nine people.
-Examples of van-based MPVs include the Citroen Berlingo, Renault Kangoo, Peugeot Partner Tepee, Fiat Qubo, Peugeot Bipper Tepee, Fiat Doblo and the full-sized Volkswagen Caravelle.
+Examples of van-based MPVs include the Citroen Berlingo, Renault Kangoo, Peugeot Partner Tepee, Fiat Doblo and the full-sized Volkswagen Caravelle.

 Visit our reviews page for definitive verdicts on more than 700 new and used cars.